-With the SATA RAID/AHCI driver diskette and correct BIOS settings, you are ready to install Windows Vista/XP onto your hard drive(s).
-The followings are examples of Windows XP and Vista installation.
+With the SATA RAID/AHCI driver diskette and correct BIOS settings, you are ready to install Windows Vistal XP onto your hard drive(s).
+The followings are examples of Windows XP and Vista installation on the AMD SB750 SATA controller.